 Price, per person

-Flights (economy) with Iberia Airlines and Vueling (Airbus A319/A320); private coach; accommodation as described below; breakfasts, 4 lunches and 6 dinners with wine or beer, soft drinks, water and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.
+Flights (economy class) with Iberia Airlines and Vueling (Airbus A320); private coach; accommodation as described below; breakfasts, 3 lunches and 5 dinners with wine or beer, soft drinks, water and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.

 Gran Hotel Botánicos, Teruel: modern and centrally located 4-star hotel with well-equipped rooms.
 Hotel Catalonia el Pilar, Zaragoza: modern 4-star hotel in an attractive turn-of-the-century building in the historic centre.
 Parador de Sos del Rey Católico, Sos: 4-star parador with views of surrounding countryside.
 Single rooms are doubles for sole use throughout.

-There is quite a lot of walking in town centres and there are some long coach journeys on this tour, particularly on the first and last days.
-It would not be suitable for anyone who has difficulties with everyday walking and stair-climbing.
-The optional, more strenuous walk on day 2 requires you to be a practised country walker, used to some up and down.
+The tour involves a lot of walking in town centres, where coach access is restricted, and standing in museums and churches.
+Uneven ground and irregular paving are standard.
+The optional, more strenuous walk on day 3 requires you to be a practised country walker, used to some up and down.
 It should not be undertaken by anyone who is not sure-footed or who has difficulty with gradients.
-Average distance by coach per day: 98 miles.
+Some days involve a lot of driving – average distance by coach per day: 80 miles.

 Between 10 and 22 participants.